 This in-depth data is a type of business intelligence, and it serves the business in a specific way.
 It allows readers to see more of a context for how someone is doing, to better evaluate their performance over time.
-Performance doesn’t happen in a vacuum, it happens in context, so having comparison tools can help managers to be more insightful about the reviews they are writing, and the ones they have written in the past.
+Performance doesn’t happen in a vacuum; it happens in context, so having comparison tools can help managers to be more insightful about the reviews they’re writing, and the ones they’ve written in the past.

 Competency Management Software

-By presenting this data, the performance review software offers a reader a more granular look at what the employee is capable of, and the skill set that he or she has built during the course of a career.
+By presenting this data, the performance review software offers a manager a more granular look at what the employee is capable of, and the skill set that he or she has built during the course of their career.

 Performance Management Audit Tools